Gas safety and servicing

 To help reduce the chances of you having to deal with a gas emergency, we are legally required to carry out safety checks on gas appliances like boilers and fires at least once a year.
-We’ll write to you to let you know when your gas service is due, and we’ll do our best to make sure we give you an appointment at a time that’s convenient for you.
-We do have some early evening and Saturday appointments – please contact us to check.
+We’ll write to you to let you know when your gas service is due, and we’ll do our best to make sure we give you an appointment at a time that’s convenient for you. if you're unable to make your appointment, please contact us as soon as possible.

 It’s really important that you keep the appointment and let our engineers service your gas appliances, both for your safety and that of your neighbours.
 If you have a pre-paid meter, you’ll need to make sure there is credit on it at the time of the service - for both gas and electricity.
 We have to carry out these checks at all homes where there is a gas supply, even if you don't use gas appliances.

 When the engineer carries out the service, they will check that your heating and hot water systems are working efficiently.
 They will also check to see whether anything needs upgrading.
 Once they've completed the gas service in your home, you'll be sent a gas safety certificate (called a CP12) - this will usually arrive in the post within 28 days.